ABOUT

 Karlijn studied Fashion Technology and Design at The Amsterdam University of Applied Sciences before swapping orange for indigo and moving to London in 2004 to work for the then masters of the known universe, Japanese premium denim label Evisu where she was immersed in all things Japanese and first developed an interest in Japanese culture and design.
 Next stop was Folk with their focus on sustainability, handcrafted materials and the hand-made, all of which fed into and informed the inception of The Light Clinic.

-Like many businesses founded at the time, The Light Clinic has gone from Covid lockdown side hustle to the now well established go-to curator of upcycled antique lighting for a growing number of interior designers and loyal customers.
+Founded during Covid, The Light Clinic has gone from lockdown side hustle to the now well established go-to curator of upcycled antique lighting for a growing number of interior designers and loyal customers.

-As well as adorning the residences of the great and the good in the world of interior design, The Light Clinic can now be found in the rarified environs of the Royal Household and the House of Lords.
+As well as adorning the residences of interior design dignitaries, The Light Clinic can be found in the rarified environs of the Royal Household and the House of Lords.